PartyLich/kyren.github.io/_posts/2018-09-14-rustconf-talk.md

 store an index into some array.
 The canonical example of this is the "mario_entity" field on our GameState.
-This may seem overly limiting, but with a bit of thought it becomes clear especially if you had constant limits on things (you don't even have malloc, remember!), you can always add something like `all_the_textures: [TextureDescriptor; 256]`, and use integer indexes into this static array to describe textures instead of things like pointers.
+This may seem overly limiting, but with a bit of thought it becomes clear especially if you had constant limits on things (you don't even have `malloc`, remember!), you can always add something like `all_the_textures: [TextureDescriptor; 256]`, and use integer indexes into this static array to describe textures instead of things like pointers.
 The other reason this is helpful w.r.t. the borrow checker is that Rust is rather